desec-io/desec-stack/docs/auth/account.rst

 ``limit_domains``
     :Access mode: read-only

-    Maximum number of DNS zones the user can create.
+    Maximum number of domains the user can create.

 Password Reset